JDNafz/JustChess/README.md

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

-Thanks to my Instructor Andrew Harasymiw, student life Manager Megan Mikhelson, and code coach Kevin Burk
+Thanks to my Instructor Andrew Harasymiw especially for help thinking through database design of base goals and stretch goals(more to come after I get done with Prime).
+Thank you to my student life Manager Megan Mikhelson for checking in on me and my cohort and supporting us along the way.
+Lastly thanks to my code coach Kevin Burk for helping me breakthrough the custom hooks.